How to monitor Elasticsearch with Datadog

 Auto-instrument your application

-Datadog APM includes support for Ruby, Python, Go, Node.js, and Java applications, including auto-instrumentation of popular frameworks and libraries.
+Datadog APM includes support for applications in a growing number of languages, including auto-instrumentation of popular frameworks and libraries.
 This example shows you how to deploy Datadog APM on a Flask application that uses the Python Elasticsearch library.

 Install the required Python libraries